Noahos/Anthony-Rubio-Microservice-A/README.md

 print(f"Grade Received : {my_grade.decode()}")
 ```

+If the process executes seamlessly,
-The graded quiz data is now available in your main program.
+The graded quiz data will now available in your main program.

 ---